LLL9177/family-budget-tracker-bot/README.md

 ## Overview

-This project consists of two main components:
+This project consists of three main components:

+- **Frontend**: A React + TypeScript web application for budget management and visualization
 - **Server**: A NestJS REST API for managing families, users, transactions, and authentication
 - **Bot**: A Telegram bot (Python) for user-friendly budget tracking and family management